ShaggyDog18/SignalGeneratorSD/README.md

 Enjoy!

-**If you like the new look and feel of SignalGeneratorSD, please, consider making a small donation using [PayPal](https://paypal.me/shaggyDog18/4USD)**
+**If you like the new look and feel of SignalGeneratorSD, please, consider making a small "cup of coffee" donation using [PayPal](https://paypal.me/shaggyDog18/4USD)**